 Stitch together multiple data sources into Real-Time Customer Profiles

 Educate and inspire conference attendees with the potential uses of Adobe Experience Platform

-Delivered personalized, location-based experiences that reacted in real time to events and behaviors
+Delivered personalised, location-based experiences that reacted in real time to events and behaviours

 Used comprehensive profiles to continuously engage attendees with information tailored to their actions and interests

-Conference attendees said they learned more about Adobe Experience Platform from the event
+Conference attendees said they learnt more about Adobe Experience Platform from the event

 Sparked ideas for future use cases by Adobe customers and internal teams

 Every two years, thousands of Adobe engineers, developers, designers and researchers gather in San Francisco for Adobe TechSummit—an internal conference that gives colleagues a chance to share ideas, showcase their work and be inspired.
 It’s also a great opportunity to introduce new technology.